 Speaking of other Joyce’s works it is intriguing how she makes people participate in the most impossible projects: starting from sending her their medicine and coming to giving her their personal details not even asking what she would further do with what she got or even giving her a permission to film their private life for 24 hours without cutting out the most intimate moments made to be shown in a public space.

 Joyce Overheul is still very young and her practice is yet to be developed, but her constant curiosity in how things work and the nature of her projects is as promising as I imagine could be Francis Alÿs or Gianni Motti in her age.”

-The two portraits are made by Sabine Metz.
+The three portraits are made by Sabine Metz.

 The studio portrait is made by myself.

 The photo on the edge of a cliff is made by Marjolein Sponselee.

 “Joyce Overheul (1989, ‘s-Hertogenbosch, NL) studied Fine Art at the Utrecht School of the Arts and later on earned her master’s degree in Artistic Research in 2012 at MaHKU.
 Her artistic practice mainly focuses on the use of social experiments, documentary-styled video projects, performances, fabric objects and photography.
 Overheul doesn’t confine to just one medium of work but prefers to see which medium suits each concept best.”

 Others about me